jrandj/backtester/README.md

 ##### Pump

-An implementation of a strategy based on large volume, small price changes, and local price maxima is available in [Pump](PumpStrategy.py).
+An implementation of a strategy attempting to detect "pump and dump" schemes based on large volume, small price changes, and local price maxima is available in [Pump](PumpStrategy.py).
 This implementation is long only.
 This strategy when run for all data (2,377 stocks with 250 discarded due to insufficient data quantity for the indicators) returns a CAGR of 1.42% with 2,171 trades.
 This underperforms the XJO benchmark for this period by 3.6%.

 <p align="center">
 	<img src="/res/Pump.png" width="600" height="350">